klust/windows-client-HPC/docs/5_Issues/5_01_SSH_key_management.md

 At the moment of writing, this process was tested and works in Fedora 38, OpenSUSE 15 SP4 and Ubuntu 22.4.2 LTS.
-It does require updating the ssh-agent in Windows though which was easy to do [with a beta version](https://github.com/PowerShell/Win32-OpenSSH/releases/) as MSI packages are available.
+It does require updating the ssh-agent in Windows though is easy to do [with a beta version](https://github.com/PowerShell/Win32-OpenSSH/releases/) as MSI packages are available.
 I did find a download site with release versions also but lost the link and it only contained compressed archives